Erzhu Zhongyuan: Early career

 Erzhu Zhongyuan was the brother Erzhu Yanbo and Erzhu Shilong, as well as a cousin of the general, Erzhu Rong.
-He was knoweldegable in bookkeeping, and as Erzhu Rong garnered prestige for their family by suppressing the Six Garrisons rebellion, he became an prominent minister within the imperial court.
+He was knoweldegable in bookkeeping, and as Erzhu Rong garnered prestige for their family by suppressing the Six Garrisons rebellion, he became a prominent minister within the imperial court.
 Zhongyuan knew how to copy Erzhu Rong's handwriting and was in possession of his seal, which he took advantage of to forge letters of recommendation supposedly from his cousin to get people into official positions.
 He was thus able to amass a large amount of wealth and used it to fuel his extravagant lifestyle of sex and alcohol.

 After the Heyin Incident in 528, Erzhu Rong installed Emperor Xiaozhuang to the throne, and Zhongyuan was appointed Director of the Bedchambers, General of Distant Peace and Colonel of Infantry.
 Soon, he received a series of new appointments and enfeoffments, eventually reaching the position of Grand Brach Censorate of the Three Xus and the fiefly title of Duke of Qinghe Commandery.
 Zhongyuan later reported to Emperor Xiaozhuang that the military was understaffed and requested that he be given authority to set up recruiters and appoint new officials to fill the vacancies, which the emperor approved.
 Thus, Zhongyuan was allowed to freely appoint at his own will and accumulate more wealth for himself.